Introduction

 Theoretically, BN learning algorithms assume sample independence.
 However, the genomic relationship matrix introduces dependencies among EBV, which may act as a confounder.
 We can transform EBV to obtain adjusted EBV by eliminating the dependencies.
 We can decompose \(\mathbf{G}\) into its Cholesky factors \(\mathbf{G} = \mathbf{L} \mathbf{L'}\).
 Here, \(\mathbf{L}\) is an \(n \times n\) lower triangular matrix.
 For a single trait we can remove the dependancy from the BV \(\mathbf{u}\) and yield the adjusted breeding values \(\mathbf{u^*}\) by \(\mathbf{u^*} = \mathbf{L^{-1}} \mathbf{u}\).
 When we have \(t\) traits, the dimension of \(\mathbf{u}\) becomes \((n \times t) \times 1\) and \(\mathbf{u^*} = \mathbf{M^{-1}} \mathbf{u}\), where \(\mathbf{M^{-1}} = \mathbf{I_{(n \times t) \times (n \times t)}} \otimes \mathbf{L^{-1}}\).

-Linv <- solve(t(chol(grm)))
+<- solve(t(chol(grm)))

-Minv <- kronecker(diag(7), Linv)
+Linv <- kronecker(diag(7), Linv)

-BV_adj <- matrix(Minv %*% c(as.matrix(BV)), nrow = 363, ncol = 7)
+Minv <- matrix(Minv %*% c(as.matrix(BV)), nrow = 363, ncol = 7)

-colnames(BV_adj) <- names(pheno)
+BV_adj colnames(BV_adj) <- names(pheno)

-BV_adj <- as.data.frame(BV_adj)
+<- as.data.frame(BV_adj) BV_adj

 Structure learning: data-driven approach